Interpretable Machine Learning for Resource Allocation with Application to Ventilator Triage: Mechanical Ventilator Triage for COVID-19 Patients

 \subsection{Model Calibration}

-To calibrate the MDP model, we utilize {\em static} patient data assigned at the time of admission (e.g., history of comorbodities), and {\em dynamical} patient data updated on a two-hour basis (e.g., SOFA score and intubation status).
-We calibrate the transition rates across states, as well as the likelihood of deaths and survival at each period, using the observed rates for these events from the data.
-The transition rates depend on the information included in the states.
-To reduce the total number of states and to increase the number of observations and transitions per states, we first create $k=10$ clusters using $k$-means when using more information than just the SOFA score.
-A state then consists of a cluster label, and the current SOFA score, and the direction of change of the SOFA score (decreasing or increasing, compared to last triage/reassessment period).
+To calibrate the MDP model, we utilize {\em static} patient data assigned at the time of admission (e.g., history of comorbodities), and {\em dynamical} patient data updated on a two-hour basis (e.g., SOFA score and intubation status). \tb{We calibrate the transition rates across states, as well as the likelihood of deaths and survival at each period, using the empirical frequencies for these events from the data.
+We consider three MDP models, corresponding to three different sets of states.

+The first MDP model only relies on SOFA scores and the direction of change of the SOFA score (decreasing or increasing, compared to last triage/reassessment period) to make the allocation decision.
+In this MDP model, the set of states at time $1$ is just $\{1,...,18\}$ (the possible SOFA scores), while at time $2$ (reassessment after 2 days) and at time $3$ (reassessment after 5 days) the sets of states are $\{1,...,18\} \times \{+,-\}$, with $``+"$ (resp. $``-"$) indicating that the current SOFA score is strictly larger (resp. smaller or equal) than the previous SOFA score.
+We estimate the transition probabilities by directly estimating the empirical frequencies of the observed transitions in our dataset.